 The Organ of the Carmelite Priory

-The original Pugin-designed church housed an 1866 Cavaillé-Coll/Gern organ which was subsequently altered and enlarged prior to its destruction, together with the church, by incendiary bombs on 20th February 1944.
+The original Edward Welby Pugin-designed church housed an 1866 Cavaillé-Coll organ which was subsequently altered and enlarged prior to its destruction, together with the church, by incendiary bombs on 20th February 1944.

 The present organ was built by J.W.
 Walker & Sons in 1965 to a design by Ralph Downes (Brompton Oratory, Royal Festival Hall) and is sited in the spacious choir gallery at the East end of the church in two imposing towers either side of the East window with façade pipes of burnished copper.
 The Swell is in the North tower, the Great in the South, and the Pedal divided between the two (on the upper level).
 The console is detached and faces the North tower.
-Key and stop actions are electric.
+Key action is electro-pneumatic, the stop action is electric.
 The opening recital was given by Dame Gillian Weir on 13th April 1966.

 8 Open Diapason